Monday, May 13

 • Could be achieved in a simpler way

-• Could be achieved in a way that is a more natural fit to your talents.
+• Could be achieved in a way that is a more natural fit to your strengths and talents.

 Monitor and manage your stress levels and your general health.